sparkplugstudios/sparkplugstudios.github.io/_posts/2022-02-15-a-circuit-python-library-for-the-PAA5100JE.md

 ```
 <span class="caption">Code 4: The tx, ty properties</span>

- Here we can see that our program is kept alive via the use of a while true statement.
-On each iteration of the loop a call is made to the pa55100ej class via the oflow.get_motion() function.
-Any iteration where no data is available is accounted for via wrapping the call in a try.
+ With our setup complete lets move onto the main loop.
+If we take a look at our main program (Code: 5) we can see that it consists of a loop which is kept alive via the use of a while true statement.
+On each iteration of the loop a call is made to the pa55100ej class via the get_motion() function.
+Any iteration where data is not available is accounted for via wrapping the call in a try block.

  A caught exception causes the loop to continue.
 If data is received this is assigned to the x and y variables which are in turn used to update the values of tx and ty.

 ```
 while True: